 Square foot gardens can be a simple wooden frame or can even become more elaborate vertical gardens:

-The Benefits of Square Foot Gardening over Traditional Gardens
+Square Foot Gardening vs. Traditional Gardens

 In the traditional row garden, between every long row of green goodness there is an equal bare space for an aisle or path.
 Not only are these paths taking up space in your yard, they are prime territory for weeds and compact nearby roots.